probe-lab/website/content.en/tools/_index.md

 ## Tiros

 ProbeLab has built a website performance measurement tool, called [`tiros`](https://github.com/plprobelab/tiros) for websites hosted on IPFS.
-Tiros is a website measurement tool that is designed to help developers optimize the performance of their IPFS-hosted websites. `Tiros`-based experiments measure retrieval and rendering metrics of websites loaded over IPFS.
+Tiros is designed to help developers monitor and optimize the performance of their IPFS-hosted websites. `Tiros`-based experiments measure retrieval and rendering metrics of websites loaded over IPFS.
 It also measures and compares the IPFS metrics with their HTTPS counterparts.